 - Preston workhouse - 1881 Census

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - Lancashire Record Office, Bow Lane, Preston, Lancashire, PR1 2RE.
 Holdings include Guardians' minutes (1838-1930); Workhouse births (1868-93); etc.

-- Thanks to Marton Ramsbottom for contributing the pictures of Woodplumpton, and to Heather Crook for the picture of the Penwortham plaque, and Peter Maleczek for the workhouse dining hall picture.
+- Thanks to Marton Ramsbottom and John Grimbaldeston for contributing the pictures of Woodplumpton, to Heather Crook for the picture of the Penwortham plaque, and Peter Maleczek for the workhouse dining hall picture.